neutrinojs/neutrino/docs/project-layout.md

 ## Source Code

 By default, Neutrino presets expect all project source code to live in a directory named `src` in the root of the project.
-This includes JavaScript files, CSS stylesheets, images, and any other assets that would be available to your compiled project.
+This includes compiled and imported JavaScript files, CSS stylesheets, images, and any other assets that would be available to your compiled project.

 When running your project or creating a build bundle, a preset will look for this `src` directory for the entry point(s) to your application and use this as the relative location for finding other assets necessary for creating your builds.

+## Static Assets

+If you have CSS stylesheets, images, non-compiled/-imported JavaScript files, or any other static assets you would like copied to your build directory, a preset will look for these within a `src/static` directory by default.
+Use this for assets that are not imported from application code, but can be referenced by their relative URL or via built code.

 ## Build Assets

 When creating a build bundle, a preset will put the compiled assets, including any generated JavaScript files, into a directory named `build` by default.
-Typically your Neutrino preset will copy any non-JavaScript files from the source directory over to the build directory, allowing you to maintain the same relative path structure for static assets as is used for the source files.
+Typically your Neutrino preset will copy any files from the static directory over to the build directory, allowing you to maintain the same relative path structure for static assets as is used for the source files.

 Normally most projects will exclude checking in this build directory to source control.